 Power And Politics, Leadership Communication, Executive Presence, Leading High-Impact Teams, Strategy Execution & Organizational Change, Influence & Decision-making, Managerial Negotiation

-Andy Yap is an Assistant Professor of Organisational Behaviour at INSEAD.
-Professor Yap holds a PhD in Management from Columbia Business School, and a BSSc with Honours in Psychology from the National University of Singapore.
-Before joining INSEAD, Professor Yap taught at the Sloan School of Management, Massachusetts Institute of Technology.
+Andy Yap is an Associate Professor of Organisational Behaviour at INSEAD.
+Professor Yap holds a PhD and MPhil in Management from Columbia Business School, and a BSSc with Honours in Psychology from the National University of Singapore.
+Before joining INSEAD, Professor Yap was a faculty at the Sloan School of Management, Massachusetts Institute of Technology.

-Professor Yap studies Power, Status and Hierarchy in organizations.
-Specifically, his research focuses on three overarching areas: (1) Signals of status and its consequences, (2) The impact of hierarchy on person perception, and (3) How dimensions of social hierarchy affect positive organisational outcomes (e.g. prosocial behaviour, subjective well-being, stress, and career decisions).
+Professor Yap is a social and organizational psychologist.
+His research program focuses on three overarching areas: (1) Signals of social status and its consequences, (2) The impact of hierarchy on person perception, and (3) How dimensions of social hierarchy affect important organisational outcomes (e.g. prosocial behaviour, subjective well-being, stress, organisational commitment and career decisions).
 Professor Yap’s work has important implications for how organisations can be structured to promote a workforce that is productive, motivated, and socially responsible.

 Professor Yap's research has been published in leading academic journals including Psychological Science, Proceedings of the National Academy of Sciences, Journal of Applied Psychology, Journal of Consumer Research, Journal of Experimental Social Psychology, and Personality and Social Psychology Bulletin, as well as leading practitioner journals such as Harvard Business Review.
 His work has also been featured across a range of international media outlets including TIME, The New York Times, The Wall Street Journal, CNN, BBC, The Atlantic, Financial Times, NHK (Japan Broadcasting Corp.), The Business Times (Singapore), The Straits Times (Singapore) and the US National Public Radio.